-- C. Increasing criticism of Davisian model: Although Davisian concepts are considered an important part of geographical studies and all the scholars have included Davisian concepts but modern geomorphological concepts contains no or little Davisian thinking. - D. Growth of Climatic Geomorphology: Climatic geomorphology has emerged as an important field as number of scholars believed that climate has a deep impression on the landscape if other things remain the same.
+- C. Increasing criticism of Davisian model: Although davisian concept is considered as an important part of geographical studies and all the scholars have included davisian concepts but modern geomorphological st concepts contains no or little davisian thinking. - D. Growth of Climatic Geomorphology: Climatic geomorphology has emerged as an important field as number of scholars believed that climate has a deep impression on the landscape if other things remains the same.
 Different kinds of landscape emerge with varying climatic conditions.
 Climate exerts an indirect influence in form of distribution of natural vegetation.
 Thus, in this sense it is very clear that climate controls process (es) and process (es) control form, therefore, form is the ultimate product of climate. - E. Growth of Applied Geomorphology: deals with the application of geomorphologic knowledge in our day to life.
 It is comparatively a new branch of geography with a very different and minute vision of the geomorphological processes.
-Fields like engineering, construction of roads and dams' mineral resources, irrigation projects, flood control and regional planning and development, conservation and setting up of human settlements have seen a greater use of geomorphological techniques which shows its much-needed importance in human lives.
+Fields like engineering, construction of roads and dams mineral resources, irrigation projects, flood control and regional planning and development, conservation and setting up of human settlements have seen a greater use of geomorphological techniques which shows its much needed importance in human lives.
 This has given a new dynamism to the world of geomorphological studies. - F. Growth of Quantitative Geomorphology: Geography has always been recognized as a subject based on field studies.
 Greater improvement in techniques of field surveys, laboratory and other practical experiences, has led to emergence of a new branch quantitative geomorphology.
-These have drastically improved the standards of research by improving the level of measurement and understanding geomorphological studies with the development of quantitative studies. - 1.
+These have drastically improved the standards of research by improving the level of measurement and understanding geomorphic concepts with greater precision and accuracy.
+So, a new light has been brought in the geomorphological studies with the development of quantitative studies. - 1.
 Climatology: covers the study of Atmosphere (Climate and weather).
-Weather refers to the sum of the atmospheric conditions in terms of temperature, pressure, direction and speed of winds, humidity, cloudiness, precipitation, visibility etc. of a particular place at a given time.
+Weather refers to the sum total of the atmospheric conditions in terms of temperature, pressure, direction and speed of winds, humidity, cloudiness, precipitation, visibility etc of a particular place at a given time.
 It varies greatly over the entire face of the earth, and hence is a subject of great geographical significance.
-The term 'climate' is closely related to weather because the indicators of both weather and climate like temperature, rainfall, pressure, humidity, wind etc. are the same.
+The term 'climate' is closely related to weather because the indicators of both weather and climate like temperature, rainfall, pressure, humidity, wind etc are the same.
 However, climate differs from weather with respect to time and space.
+Weather studies are part of a science called Metreology which

 The Science of weather is called Meteorology which scientifically studies the atmosphere and different kinds of atmospheric phenomena.
-The science of meteorology can be classified under following five categories:
+The science of metreology can be classified under following five categories:

-(i) Aerology: Deals with the study of the structure of the atmosphere.
+Aerology: Deals with the study of the structure of the atmosphere.

-(ii) Dynamic or theoretical Meteorology: studies the motions of the atmosphere by analyzing the physical variables of pressure, density, temperature, and velocity in order to protect the future state of the atmosphere.
+Dynamic or theoretical Meteorology: studies the motions of the atmosphere by analyzing the physical variables of pressure, density, temperature and velocity in order to protect the future state of the atmosphere.

-(iii) Physical Meteorology: covers all physical atmospheric phenomena and amongst which electrical, optical, and thermodynamic processes are highly important.
+Physical Meteorology: covers all physical atmospheric phenomena and amongst which electrical, optical and thermodynamic processes are highly important.
 It systematically describes the working of different kind of forces in the atmosphere.
-As a part of natural science, it analyzes concepts of physics, chemistry, and dynamics of the entire atmosphere.
+As a part of natural science, it analyzes concepts of physics, chemistry and dynamics of the entire atmosphere.
 It also helps in predicting weather accurately along with an understanding of artificial control of the atmospheric phenomena.

-(iv) Synoptic Meteorology: focuses on specific region with a highly analytical and comparative approach.
+Synoptic Metreology: focuses on specific region with a highly analytical and comparative approach.
 Synoptic charts are usually preferred for weather forecasting.
-It studies the metrological conditions spread over a wide area and is based on the principle that; certain atmospheric conditions result in a particular type of weather.
+It studies the metrological conditions spread over a wide area and is based on the principle that, certain atmospheric conditions results in a particular type of weather.